 Today will be another wonderful and interesting day.
-Leaving camp you gently descend, criss-crossing the river among the willow before coming upon an intriguing very narrow rocky gorge with a massive chock stone above you.
+Leaving camp you gently descend, criss-crossing the river among the willow (the path can be overgrown here with buckthorn so best to wear long trousers on this day) before coming upon an intriguing very narrow rocky gorge with a massive chock stone above you.
 Just beyond here is a steep rock step on the left side, which has been made passable by the ingenious placing of branches and large flat rocks.
 It may be that the crew has to re-build part of this in order for the horses to ascend.
 You soon drop down to the riverbed again, boulder hopping across the stream.
 Further on, the path takes you steeply up to the left on a well camouflaged route that picks its way through a jumbled section of fractured blocks to arrive high above the river junction hidden in the chasm below.
-You pass an impressive upside down V shaped geological fold as this exciting exposed path now bends south east on a downwards traverse to the river and the only wet river crossing of the day.
+You pass an impressive upside down V-shaped geological fold as this exciting exposed path now bends south east on a downwards traverse to the river and cross the river.
 Here you scramble steeply up again to traverse the shaley trail high above the river where amazing rock slabs - smooth, flat, gigantic - cut across the landscape.
 The path is occasionally very narrow and you will need to place one foot carefully in front of the other.
 The horses may also follow the high way but they may take the route along the river with the bags unloaded and manhandled past a difficult section.
 Looking down you see the incredible slotted canyon, barely one animal width and maybe 200 yards long, which the horses must pass through if they take the river route.
 Finally you leave the gorges, following the valley gently upwards to the flat open campsite on a plateau sited under striking ranks of rock pinnacles.

-Day 19: Cross Namtse La, 4,465m/14,649ft, descend to Honia, 3,525m/11,565ft and trek to meadow camp before Zangla, 3,485m/11,434ft - 5 hours.
+Day 19: Cross Namtse La, 4,465m/14,649ft, descend to Honia, 3,525m/11,565ft and trek to meadow camp before Zangla, 3,485m/11,434ft - 8 hours.